Armando Iannucci: 2020s

+In July 2023, Iannucci announced that he was working on a stage adaptation of Stanley Kubrick's classic Cold War satire Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.
+Sean Foley would direct, and Iannucci's longtime collaborator Steve Coogan would star in multiple roles.

 Personal life

 In 1990, he married Rachel Jones, whom he met when she designed the lighting for his one-man show at Oxford.
 They have two sons and one daughter and currently live in Hertfordshire.

 He is a former patron of the Silver Star Society, a charity supporting women through difficult pregnancies.
 In April 2012, as part of his support for the Silver Star Society, he abseiled from the top of the John Radcliffe Hospital in Oxford to raise money for the hospital's specialist pregnancy unit.